Cornelia, South Africa

 Cornelia is a town on the R103 road in the Free State province of South Africa.
-In 1875 DJ Steyn bought the farm "Mooiheid", after raising sufficient funds with his hit debut album, and J.D.
+J.D.
 Odendaal bought the farm "Sugarloaf" (known as Tafelkop) for a sum of R2,000.
 They settled there in 1876.
 At that time it was in the Harrismith district.
 There were no boundary fences and wild dogs, warthogs and wildebeest were plentiful in the open grassveld.

 In 1886 the two farmers and other people formed the Afrikaans Baptist Church and J.D.
 Odendaal was the first preacher.
 The Odendaal family made an important contribution to the church.

 DJ Steyn donated a piece of land to the church to erect a church building.
 There was a need for an educational institution and the church founded the school of Cornelia in 1889.

 In 1894 it was named after the wife of former Free State President Francis William Reitz.
 One of the previous pastors of the Afrikaans Baptist Church of Cornelia (1959 or 1960) was Jurgens Lambrechts, later well known for appearing in numerous quiz programmes on radio and television from the 1970s to the 1990s.